TheChiefMeat/minisign-gui/README.md

 ## Installation

 Ensure that [Minisign](https://github.com/jedisct1/minisign) is available in your PATH directory.
+Currently Minisign-gui is only available for Windows, Linux support is coming soon.

 Simply download the .zip file for your operating system from the [latest release page](https://github.com/TheChiefMeat/minisign-gui/releases/latest) and unzip the program to a folder of your choice.